TritonDataCenter/rfd/rfd/0071/README.md

 ## 2. Java Manta SDK Client-side Encryption Design and Implementation

-Client-side encryption within the Java Manta SDK will be implemented as an optional operation that wraps streams going to and from Manta.
+Client-side encryption within the Java Manta SDK must be implemented as an optional operation that wraps streams going to and from Manta.
 Client-side encryption will be enabled using configuration, and from an API consumer's perspective, there will not be a change in the API.
-When operations are not supported by the encryption settings, then appropriate exceptions will be thrown indicating the conflict between the setting and the operation.
+When operations are not supported by the encryption settings, then appropriate exceptions must be thrown indicating the conflict between the setting and the operation.
 An example of this would be an attempt to use a HTTP range operation when `MandatoryAuthentication` is enabled.
 Furthermore, care will need to be taken to allow for operations that are retriable to continue to be retriable - such as sending [File](https://docs.oracle.com/javase/8/docs/api/java/io/File.html) objects.

 ### Cipher Selection and Library Support